 For a truly immersive introduction to a new country, check out our Discovery Tours.
 Learn local crafts, cooking skills, language and visit the main sights of the country!

 4. Learn a language

-For university hopefuls and those looking to improve their job prospects, a gap year could be the perfect time to get that all important work experience.
-From a fashion internship in London to shadowing a doctor in a Tanzanian hospital – work experience will help you stand out from the crowd.
+For university hopefuls and those looking to improve their job prospects in 2023, a gap year programme could be the perfect time to get practical work experience.
+From a fashion internship in London to shadowing a doctor in a Nepalese hospital, work experience will help you stand out from the crowd.

-There is no right or wrong way to spend your gap year, but bear in mind that future employers are likely to question how you spent your time.
-Voluntary work, knowledge of a second language, travel and work experience are all valuable additions to a CV.
+There is no good or bad way to spend your gap year in 2023, but bear in mind that future employers are likely to question how you spent your time.
+Voluntary work, knowledge of a second language, travel, and work experience are all valuable additions to a CV.

 If you’d like to combine travel with volunteer work or internship experience, then take a look at the different options for gap year travel, including our brand new Gap Semesters.